| No. |

 False start, is followed by another poor effort.

-George's voice is weak, the slide is terrible, only the piano is
+George's voice is weak, the slide is average, only the piano is

 First the sound of ice being shaken in a glass, a false start,